-The bill proposes the establishment of a Digital Identification Program under a new Chapter 526 in the Transportation Code.
-This program will allow the issuance of various forms of digital identification, including digital driver's licenses, personal identification certificates, handgun licenses, and hunting or fishing licenses.
-The Department of Public Safety, in consultation with the Parks and Wildlife Department, is tasked with creating this program, which will include assessing and upgrading existing infrastructure, providing a digital solution that can be accessed via wireless devices, and ensuring that law enforcement can accept digital IDs as valid identification.
-The bill also allows the department to charge a fee of up to $5 for the issuance of these digital identifications.
+The bill proposes the establishment of a Digital Identification Program under Chapter 526 of the Transportation Code, which will allow the issuance of digital identification, including digital driver's licenses, personal identification certificates, handgun licenses, and hunting or fishing licenses.
+The Department of Public Safety, in consultation with the Parks and Wildlife Department, is tasked with creating this program, which will include assessing and upgrading existing infrastructure, providing a digital identification solution that can be presented on wireless devices, and ensuring that law enforcement can accept digital identification.
+The department may charge a fee of up to $5 for the issuance of these digital identifications.

 Statutes affected: Introduced: ()